 The unknown woman was buried in Wildwood Florida’s Oakwood Cemetery under a plain headstone simply marked “Jane Doe 1971.”

-Buried in Sumter County
+Buried In Sumter County

-Example of a Watson-Jones Technique
+Example Of A Watson-Jones Technique

-• Dark hair and (likely) brown eyes
+- Dark hair and (likely) brown eyes

-• Given birth to at least two children
+- Given birth to at least two children

-• Periostitis, inflammation around the tissues and bones, in her lower right leg, likely causing her to walk with a limp.
+- Periostitis, inflammation around the tissues and bones, in her lower right leg, likely causing her to walk with a limp.

 Lead accumulates in children’s teeth as they mature, until the tooth enamel seals off.
-Examining the lead isotopes in Little Miss Panasoffkee’s teeth scrapings led University of Florida geochemist Dr. George Kamenov to surmise she had grown up in Europe where lead was added to gasoline in the 1950s.
+Examining the lead isotopes in Little Miss Panasoffkee’s teeth scrapings led University of Florida geochemist Dr. George Kamenov to surmise she had grown up in Europe where lead was added to gasoline in various regions during the 1950s.

 Is Little Miss P From Greece?

-Forensic examination of the murder victim’s hair suggested she had been in Florida for less than two months before her death.
+Forensic examination of the woman’s hair suggested she had been in Florida for less than two months before her death.
 Operating on the assumption that she may have lived in Greece, investigators theorized she had traveled to the United States to attend an Epiphany celebration.
 The Greek Orthodox event which annually attracts thousands to the coastal community occurred approximately one month prior to her discovery, at about the time it is believed she was killed.
 The Florida communities of Tarpon Springs, Clearwater, and New Port Richey, approximately seventy-five miles southwest of Lake Panasoffkee along the Gulf of Mexico shore, have large Greek-American populations.

-In America For The Epiphany?
+Was She In America For The Epiphany?

-As authorities believe Little Miss Panasoffkee may be of Greek origin, her case was featured on the Greek crime show Fos Sto Tunel.
+As authorities believed Little Miss Panasoffkee may be of Greek origin, her case was featured on the Greek crime show Fos Sto Tunel.
 Following the broadcast, a woman believed the facial reconstructions looked like a girl she had known only as “Konstantina.”

 The woman said she and Konstantina were among a group of girls who, in the mid-1960s, attended a prep school training to be domestic help in Kifisia, an affluent northern suburb of Athens.
 After students completed the course in home economics, they were sent abroad to either Australia or America as part of a two-year work contract.